-- composing policies using machine-actionable policy elements (cf. [6]) - including a machine-actionable section into policy documents or

-• complementing a policy by a closely associated machine-actionable document (e.g. an appendix).
+- composing policies using machine-actionable policy elements (cf. [6]) - including a machine-actionable section into policy documents or - complementing a policy with an associated machine-actionable document (e.g. an 271 appendix).

-The common feature of these three approaches is that the key requirements of the policy should be expressed in a format that machines can act on, i.e. using a consistent predefined structure and a controlled vocabulary.
-While people-free-thinking ones like researchers in particular-hate to follow policies, machines are happy to comply when properly instructed.
-Investing effort in making data policies less ambiguous, more discoverable and machine-actionable will pay dividends, helping funders, publishers and other stakeholders achieve much higher adoption.
+The common feature of these three approaches is that the key requirements of the 273 policy should be expressed in a format that machines can act on, i.e. using a consistent 274 predefined structure and a controlled vocabulary.
+While humans might reasonably 275 object to following policies, machines are happy to comply when properly instructed.
+276 Investing effort in making data policies less ambiguous, more discoverable, and 277 machine-actionable will pay dividends, helping funders, publishers, and other 278 stakeholders achieve much higher adoption.
+An example of machine-actionable policy 279 was developed by the PERICLES project funded by the European Union and is used in 280 the domain of digital preservation ([7]).
+281

-Rule 4: Describe-for both machines and humans-the components of the data management ecosystem
+Principle 4: Describe-for both machines and humans-the components of the data management ecosystem

-A common problem faced by researchers is how to find a suitable repository for data sharing and preservation.
-There is a wide range of repositories differing in parameters like the types and amounts of content they accept, levels of trust, geographical location, costs, licensing and so on.
-Each repository provides this information in a different form or even language - sometimes, it is included in the terms of use, in other cases part of an FAQ, or it may not be specified at all and only provided upon request.
+This principle applies to all stakeholders who provide DMP-related systems.
+Fig. 1: 285 Funder, Repository Operator, Infrastructure Provider, Institutional Administrator, 286 Ethics Review, Legal Expert, Publisher.]
+A common problem faced by researchers is 287 how to find a suitable repository for data sharing and preservation.
+There is a wide 288 range of repositories that differ in the types and amounts of content they accept, levels 289 of trust, geographical location, costs, licensing, and so on.
+Each repository provides this 290 information in a different form or even language - sometimes, it is included in the terms 291 of use, in other cases part of an FAQ, or it may not be specified at all and only provided upon request.

 If we provide a common way to describe specific components of a data management ecosystem-such as repositories-then these components can be readily discovered by humans and machines.
-Specifically, in the case of machines, we would be able to create services (cf. Rule 2) that can suggest a repository using information already provided in a DMP.
+Specifically, in the case of machines, we would be able to create services (cf. principle 2) that can suggest a repository using information already provided in a DMP.
 Thus, authors of DMPs would be presented with a list of repositories that fulfill their criteria, and the selection will be narrowed down to those that are relevant.